-"It is our aim that this Prize should raise global awareness of the crucial role of education in all societies, and create a platform for innovative and practical solutions that might help alleviate some of the challenges which education faces around the world.”
-Her Highness Sheikha Moza bint Nasser, Chairperson of Qatar Foundation.
+"It is our aim that this Prize should raise global awareness of the crucial role of education in all societies, and create a platform for innovative and practical solutions that might help alleviate some of the challenges which education faces around the world,” Her Highness Sheikha Moza bint Nasser, Chairperson of Qatar Foundation commented.

-The inaugural WISE Prize for Education was awarded at WISE 2011 to Sir Fazle Hasan Abed, Founder and Chairman of BRAC, a Bangladesh-based initiative that has improved the lives of millions through education across three continents.
-The 2012 WISE Prize For Education was awarded to Dr. Madhav Chavan, co-founder and CEO of Pratham, the largest education NGO in India that provides education and literacy to millions at minimum cost.
-The third WISE Prize was awarded at WISE 2013 to Ms. Vicky Colbert, Founder and Director of Fundación Escuela Nueva and co-creator of the Escuela Nueva education model.
+The inaugural WISE Prize for Education was awarded at WISE 2011 to Sir Fazle Hasan Abed, Founder and Chairman of BRAC, a Bangladesh-based initiative.
+BRAC has improved the lives of millions through education across three continents.
+The 2012 WISE Prize For Education was awarded to Dr. Madhav Chavan, co-founder and CEO of Pratham, the largest education NGO in India.
+Pratham provides education and literacy to millions at minimum cost.
+The 2013 WISE Prize was awarded to Ms. Vicky Colbert, Founder and Director of Fundación Escuela Nueva and co-creator of the Escuela Nueva education model.

-The WISE Prize Laureates are inspiring role models for all those concerned with building the future of education as the foundation for a more secure, prosperous and sustainable world.
+The WISE Prize for Education Laureates are inspiring role models for all those concerned with building the future of education as the foundation for a more secure, prosperous, and sustainable world.

 Selecting The Laureate

-Each year, The WISE Prize for Education Committee screens the nominations following which an international Jury of distinguished individuals makes the final selection of the Laureate.
+Each year, The WISE Prize for Education Committee screens the nominations.
+An international Jury of distinguished individuals makes the final selection of the Laureate.

-The name of the laureate is announced at the annual Summit’s Opening Plenary Session.
-The WISE Prize for Education receives a prize of $500,000 (US) and a gold medal.
+The name of the Laureate is announced at the annual Summit’s Opening Plenary Session.
+The WISE Prize for Education is comprised of $500,000 (US) and a gold medal.